 Next, apply your concealer.
 It doesn’t matter if you use powder or a tube of concealer.
 The steps are still the same.
 You’ll want to apply concealer in a triangle underneath your eyes.
 If you have deep set or hooded eyes, make your triangle a bit wider so the edge of it reaches the outside of your eyes.
 Then, blend, blend, blend.

 Next, you’ll want to apply your eyeshadow primer.
-I know it seems weird to apply this before your eyeshadow, but it’s helpful to do all of your concealer, primer, and cover-up makeup first.
+I know it seems weird to apply this before you start your eye makeup, but it’s helpful to do all of your concealer, primer, and cover-up makeup first.
 You don’t want to accidentally apply it over your highlighter, bronzer, etc. That’s why you put it on after your concealer.

 If you’re going to contour your face, this is when you would do it in your makeup routine.
 Contouring makeup goes on before blush, etc. That’s because contouring helps shape your face whereas other makeup, like bronzer, is to add color.

 When you are contouring, you can apply setting powder before applying contouring powder.
 This makes it easier to blend contouring powder together.
 Most people also apply a setting powder or setting spray after contouring.